utm-coders/studyGroup/lessons/misc/project-management-R/lesson.md

 First, open `Rstudio`.

 We will now create an `Rproject`, which is a way of reproducibly working with data in R. `Rprojects` eliminate a lot of the headache of having to keep track of working directories and additionally integrate version control (using `git`) and dependency management (using `packrat`).
-This greatly facillitates reproducibility and collaboration, since the project's dependencies and directories will now be consistent across machines.
+This greatly facilitates reproducibility and collaboration, since the project's dependencies and directories will now be consistent across machines.

 To start a new `Rproject`, navigate to `file > new project` and choose `existing directory`.
 Choose the `project-management-demo` directory that is part of this tutorial.
 Create the `Rproject`.